 A STA acting as a sensing initiator may participate in a sensing measurement instance as a sensing transmitter, a sensing receiver, both a sensing transmitter and a sensing receiver, or neither a sensing transmitter nor a sensing receiver.
 A STA acting as a sensing responder may participate in a sensing measurement instance as a sensing transmitter, a sensing receiver, or both a sensing transmitter and a sensing receiver.

-NOTE—A sensing initiator may choose not(#473, #876) to participate in a sensing measurement instance as a sensing transmitter nor sensing receiver but may still initiate the WLAN sensing procedure and optionally obtain sensing measurement reports.
+NOTE—A sensing initiator may choose not(#473, #876) to participate in a sensing measurement instance as a sensing transmitter nor sensing receiver but may still initiate the WLAN sensing procedure and optionally obtain sensing measurement reports (see 11.21.18.6 (TB sensing measurement instance)).

 TGbf editor: Please modify the subclause 11.21.18.4 (Sensing measurement setup) as follows: 11.21.18.4 Sensing measurement setup